bjoernboeckle/mqtt-presence/README.md

 ### 🪟 Windows

-Download the and run the installer exe from the latest release:
+Download  and run the installer exe from the latest release:

 [GitHub releases](https://github.com/bjoernboeckle/mqtt-presence/releases)